-If a cloud environment (the notebook VM) does not already exist for you in your Cloud Project, the notebook service will first create one, along with an associated boot disk that persists until you delete the environment and a Detachable Persistent Disk that can be re-attached to a different Cloud Environment after deleting the existing one.
+Suppose a Cloud Environment (the notebook VM) does not already exist in the workspace.
+In that case, the notebook service will create one, along with an associated boot disk that persists until you delete the environment.
+This includes a Detachable Persistent Disk that can be reattached to a different Cloud Environment after deleting the existing one.

-Note on billing for notebooks: Billing for your Cloud Environment will begin now and will continue until you stop or delete it.
+Billing for your Cloud Environment begins when your Cloud Environment is created and continues until you pause or delete it, regardless of whether the VM is doing any calculations.
 Every time you open a notebook, a new Jupyter kernel is created.
-If you have multiple notebooks open and running they will all consume resources (memory and CPU) on the same Cloud Environment.
+If you have multiple notebooks open and running in a single workspace, they will all consume resources (memory and CPU) in the same Cloud Environment.

-Note that your Cloud Environment on Terra is yours and yours alone.
 No one else can view or access your notebook (a billing project owner can delete it but not open it).
 The reason for this is security.
-We store your Google credentials on the Google VM, which cannot be shared with other users:
+We store your Google credentials on the Google VM, which cannot be shared with other users.

 After setting up the application compute, the Notebook Service will start a Docker container with all the core software that your notebook will run.
-Because it is a Docker, not a true VM, you will not be able to do some things (such as run a Docker within the Docker).
-Things you create inside your notebook's Docker will exist as long as you do not delete the detachable persistent disk (or the Cloud Environment, if you don't have a detachable persistent disk).
-Inside the Docker container, your user id is jupyter-user and your HOME directory (on the detachable persistent disk) is
+Because it is a Docker, not a true VM, you can't do certain things (such as running a Docker within the Docker).
+Items you create inside your notebook's Docker exist as long as you don't delete the detachable Persistent Disk (or the Cloud Environment, if you don't have a detachable Persistent Disk).
+Inside the Docker container, your user ID is

 3. Localize notebook

-A Jupyter extension managed by the Notebook Service copies your notebook from the workspace bucket to the boot disk attached to your Cloud Environment (Notebook VM).
+A Jupyter extension managed by the Notebook Service copies your notebook from the workspace bucket to the Persistent Disk attached to your Cloud Environment (Notebook VM).

-Note that the notebook file is copied to a workspace-specific directory in the HOME directory of the Jupyter user inside the Docker container.
-Opening notebooks from multiple workspaces within the same Cloud project will result in separate directories inside the HOME directory.
+Note: The notebook file is copied to a workspace-specific directory in the HOME directory of the Jupyter user inside the Docker container.

 4. Open notebook in Jupyter kernel

-The Notebook Server loads your notebook file from the boot disk and starts the Jupyter kernel.
+The Notebook Server loads your notebook file from the persistent disk and starts the Jupyter kernel.

 Saving a notebook

-If you open a notebook in "Edit" mode, Terra will autosave every five seconds.
-When you (or Terra) save a notebook, the current copy (in the Jupyter kernel) is first saved to the notebook file on your boot disk:
+If you open a notebook in "Edit" mode, Terra autosaves every five seconds.
+When you (or Terra) save a notebook, the current copy (in the Jupyter kernel) is first saved to the notebook file on your Persistent Disk.

-When you edit a notebook, the changes are initially only reflected in the Jupyter kernel process.
-Changes are not saved to disk or copied to Cloud Storage unless you are in "Edit" mode and you explicitly save them or the Jupyter autosave process kicks in.
+When you edit a notebook, the changes are initially only reflected in the Jupyter kernel.
+Changes are not saved to disk or copied to Cloud Storage unless 1) you are in "Edit" mode and 2) you explicitly save them, or the Jupyter autosave process kicks in.
 For Jupyter on Terra, the autosave frequency is every 5 seconds.

 Running notebook code

-When you run a code cell in a notebook, the cell execution creates output associated with that code.
+When you run a code cell in a notebook, the cell execution creates an output associated with that code.
 The output is only stored in the Jupyter kernel runtime until you save the notebook.
-If you have a detachable persistent disk, the output is saved there.
+If you have a detachable Persistent Disk, the output is saved there.

-Analysis outputs done in a Jupyter notebook are not copied to Cloud Storage until you explicitly save them.
+Analysis outputs generated in a Jupyter Notebook are not copied to Workspace Cloud Storage (Google Bucket) until you explicitly save them.

-For step-by-step instructions on saving outputs to a Google bucket, see this article.
+For step-by-step instructions on saving outputs to the Workspace bucket, see Copying notebook output to a Google bucket.